PHPExpertsInc/Laravel57-env-polyfill/README.md

  ✔ Env empty
  ✔ Env null
  ✔ Value
  ✔ Env will use default value if needed
+ ✔ Will load vlucas/phpdot if a .env is present.
+ ✔ Will not load vlucas/phpdotenv if a .env is not present.

 ## Testing